foopod/blog-2.0/_posts/2017-02-07-self-taught.md

 <img src="/public/images/fake-it.png"/>

+Honestly just try it.
+I was cynical at first too.
+But it works.

-But remember to look after yourself.
-If you are going all out when you are passionate and when you aren't it doesn't give you much downtime.
+Just don't make the same mistake I did, look after yourself.
+I was going all out when I felt inspired and when I didn't, which is pretty much all the time in the day.

 Sweet.